Austinkkk3/Bob-Dev-Day-Halifax/LAB1.md

 ---
 ## 3d.
 Fill In Your Real Credentials

+We will provide you API keys and Project IDs, you don't have to create one by yourself.

   👉 **[If you don't remember where to get your project id and API key →](prerequisite.md)**
 ---
 You should be able to find you crendentials from your IBM cloud